 (Salary Source: Glassdoor)

-A medical Underwriter is a professional who evaluates the health status and records of a person to decide whether they should be given insurance coverage and what the premium should be.
+A career as an Underwriter in the medical profession evaluates the health status and records of a person to decide whether they should be given insurance coverage and what the premium should be.
 A Medical Underwriter carefully reviews applications, medical records, health risks and contacts medical providers and calculates the details of the applicants.
 Employment opportunities include insurance companies, hospitals, and government agencies.

 (Salary Source: Ambitionbox)